VolkanSah/playing-with-scapy-and-stem/test.md

-Sure!
  Once we have the IP addresses of the relays associated with malicious activity, we can use the Stem library to interact with Tor and programmatically add these relays to our Tor circuit blacklist.
 This will prevent future Tor circuits from including these relays and help mitigate potential threats.

 Here's an example of how we can add relays to our circuit blacklist using Stem: